tql247/Bicycle-store/web/README.md

 # Bicycle-store
 Simple web application where user can add add/remove a product to his basket.
 Build with React, FastAPI.
 Using SQLite as database.
+Because it simple example, so no security approach was implemented.

 ### Task
 - [x] SQLite